Edward J Johnson Jr

 Edward J. Johnson Jr. (born January 31, 1953) is an American politician was elected as the first black mayor of Fayetteville, Georgia on November 3, 2015.
-A member of the Democratic Party, he was elected as mayor after he served as the first black on the city council for two terms.
+A member of the Democratic Party, he was elected as mayor after he served as the first Black city councilmember.

 Education

 Johnson graduated from Dillard University in 1978.

 Fayette County Georgia NAACP

 Johnson served three terms as the president of the Fayette County, Georgia NAACP.

 Personal life

 Johnson is married to Vanessa O. Johnson.
 They have two sons and three grandchildren.